alamenai/notify/README.md

 ### Next Release

-Notify started simple and minimal, but it needs your feedback to add more features and fix current bugs.
+React Push Notify started simple and minimal, but it needs your feedback to add more features and fix current bugs.

 - [ ] Add customizable media ( image, video) feature.